Mange in Cats — Symptoms & Treatment

 Signs and Symptoms Your Cat May Have

 The most obvious sign of mange is persistent scratching and biting at the skin, often to the point of self-injury.
-You may notice patchy hair loss (alopecia), especially around the head, neck, ears, and legs, along with red, inflamed, or crusty skin.
-In some cases, secondary bacterial infections develop from scratching, causing odor, oozing lesions, or scabs.
+With notoedric mange, intense itching and hair loss typically start on the head, face, and ears, then spread to the neck, paws, and rest of the body.
+You may notice red, inflamed, or crusty skin, and in some cases secondary bacterial infections develop from scratching, causing odor, oozing lesions, or scabs.

 • Intense itching and frequent scratching or biting